Update February 2018 – We no longer recommend this bookmaker.

 Sponsors of, among others, the Collingwood Magpies, Newcastle Knights, and Sydney Roosters football clubs, this is a trusted name in Australian sport and gambling and, fully regulated by the Northern Territory Racing and Gaming Commission, it is a very safe place to bet online.

 Sportsbet’s marketing is aimed at recreational punters, sports betting fans who do not take themselves or their punting too seriously.
 It targets, smartly, punters who view having a punt primarily as a means of enhancing their enjoyment of sports events.
 Its advertising campaigns are risque by Australian standards and position it as the fun bookmaker in the increasingly competitive Australian market.

 That is not to say that professional punters cannot get on here but there are much better options out there for people who are looking to make a living from gambling.

 Depositing money is a very quick and simple process.
 They accept credit/debit cards, PayPal, SecurEFT, POLi, Neteller and Moneybookers for instant deposits and supports other deposit methods, including cheques, bank transfers and BPAY.
 Clients can open accounts in seven currencies – Australian dollars, New Zealand dollars, American dollars, British pounds, Hong Kong dollars, Singapore dollars and euros.

 Sportsbet offers six withdrawal options.
 It favours bank transfers but also supports credit/debit cards, PayPal, cheque, Neteller and Moneybookers.

 Sportsbet has come a very long way in a short period of time.
-Its promotions are good but it is a sportsbook more suitable for the recreational punter, rather than those who take their betting seriously.
-There are much better sportsbooks for Australian punters.
+Its promotions are good but it is a bookmaker more suitable for the recreational punter, rather than those who take their betting seriously.
+There are much better betting sites for Australian punters.
 Despite Sportsbet’s initial appeal, it falls short as a long-term option for bettors who prefer substance over style.